Crime family

-A crime family is a unit of an organized crime syndicate, particularly in the Sicilian Mafia and Italian-American Mafia, often operating within a specific geographic territory or a specific set of activities.
+A crime family is a unit of an organized crime syndicate, often operating within a specific geographic territory or a specific set of activities.
 In its strictest sense, a family (or clan) is a criminal gang, operating either on a unitary basis or as an organized collection of smaller gangs (e.g., cells, factions, crews, etc.).
 In turn, a family can be a sole "enterprise" or part of a larger syndicate or cartel.
 Despite the name, most crime families are generally not based on or formed around actual familial connections, although they do tend to be ethnically based, and many members may in fact be related to one another.
 Crime "families" tend to be associated more directly with their respective territories than the individuals to whom their members may or may not be related.

 Origins

 The origins of the term come from the Sicilian Mafia.
 In the Sicilian language, the word cosca, which is the crown of spiny, closely folded leaves on plants such as the artichoke or the thistle, symbolizes the tightness of relationships between members.
 The word cosca is also used for clan.
 In the early days of the Mafia, loose groups of bandits organized themselves into associations that over time became more organized, and they adopted the term based on both of its meanings.

-As the Mafia was imported into the United States in the late 19th century, the English translation of the word cosca was more at clan or family.
+As the Italian-American Mafia was imported into the United States in the late 19th century, the English translation of the word cosca was more at clan or family.

 The term can be a point of confusion, especially in popular culture and Hollywood, because in the truest sense, crime families are not necessarily blood families who happen to be involved in criminal activity, and they are not necessarily based on blood relationships.
 In Sicily and America, most Mafia bosses are not related to their predecessors.

 In addition to the traditional families of the Sicilian Mafia, other major Italian criminal organizations—particularly the 'Ndrangheta in Calabria and the Camorra in Campania, are also structured around criminal families.
 These families, often rooted in longstanding local alliances, form the core units of each organization.
 They typically operate with a high degree of autonomy, exerting control over specific territories and managing a wide range of illicit enterprises, including drug trafficking, extortion, money laundering, and arms smuggling.
 Their structure is deeply embedded in the social fabric of their respective regions, often blending criminal power with political and economic influence.
 In many cases, these families have endured for generations, maintaining their dominance through a combination of violence, tradition, and tight-knit loyalty.

+Italian crime families

 Sicilian Mafia families

 In Sicily, mafia families are named after the regions they control, which may include cities, neighborhoods, or districts.